MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

    :::image type="content" source="media/environment-settings-dialog.png" alt-text="Dialog to create a new Customer Insights environment.":::

    We recommend to start setting up an environment from scratch.
-However, if you are an admin of a trial environment, you could [copy data from another environment](manage-environments.md#copy-the-environment-configuration), by choosing **Copy from existing environment**.
+However, if you are an admin or member of a trial environment, you could [copy data from another environment](manage-environments.md#copy-the-environment-configuration), by choosing **Copy from existing environment**.
 You'll see a list of all available environments in your organization where you can copy data from.

 1. Provide the following details:
    - **Name**: The name for this environment.
 This field is already filled in if you've copied an existing environment, but you can change it.
    - **Region**: The region into which the service is deployed and hosted.
    - **Type**: Select whether you want to create a production or sandbox environment.
-Sandbox environments don't allow scheduled data refresh and are intended for testing.
+Sandbox environments don't allow scheduled data refresh and are intended for pre-implementation and testing.

 1. Optionally, you can select **Advanced settings**: